compensation for products you purchase. Read our full Affiliate Disclosure here.

 Still on The Fence?

-Of course, even if you’ve gotten this far, you still may be a little dubious about this format as I was.
+Of course, even if you’ve gotten this far, you still may be a little dubious about an online homeschool planner as I was.
 That’s fair.
 It’s hard to really let go sometimes and give up the pencil and paper.
 And, honestly, there are some advantages to that method (although they may be more emotional and less practical).

 I think the folks at Homeschool Buyer’s Co-op were expecting that as well, because they have offered a FREE 30-day trial so that you can give it a test-run, too.

-So here’s my suggestion: Take them up on their 30-day offer.
-And really try it out: add classes and schedules and assignments, create profiles, integrate it with any other online calendar you already have for personal use, push a few lists to your smartphone… Take about an hour or two to examine it; you can even view this short overview video outlining the basic features here.
+So here’s my suggestion: Take them up on their 30-day offer, and really try it out.
+Add classes and schedules and assignments and create student profiles.
+Integrate it with any other online calendar you already have for personal use.
+Maybe push a few lists to your smartphone… Take about an hour or two to examine it; you can even view this short overview video outlining the basic features here.

 And THEN make a decision!